vikpattabi/QuantumTSP/README.md

 Although not modifiable via an external flag, changing the 'verbose' parameter of construct_soln_table in this file's main function will turn on/off the solver's tabular printing of results after computing the phases.

 ## data.py
 This program is useful for visualizing test graphs and generating new random test graphs.
-Running __python data.py --help__ will display information on how to use the flags for this file which should be intuitive.
+Running __python data.py --help__ will display information on how to use the flags for this file.

+## Acknowledgements
+Thank you to the CS269Q course staff for teaching a great course and to Rigetti for providing the tools necessary to run this demo.